castorini/perm-sc/README.md

 This is the official Python library for the permutation self-consistency method.
 Described in [the paper](), our self-consistency-inspired approach improves listwise ranking in black-box large language models (LLMs) at inference time.
-Like the original [self-consistency decoding strategy](), our core algorithm comprises two main stages:
+Like the original [self-consistency decoding strategy](https://research.google/pubs/pub52081/), our core algorithm comprises two main stages:
 1. **Sample**: we collect a sample of LLM output rankings by randomly shuffling the input list in the prompt.
 2. **Aggregate**: we combine these rankings into the one that minimizes the Kendall tau distance to all rankings.

+The library focuses on the more technically involved aggregate step.
+We implement rank reciprocal fusion, the Kemeny-Young method, Borda aggregation, and local search refinement.

 ## Getting Started